JiangBioLab/DeepCCI/README.md

 ### 3. Visualization

 #####
 To show the CCI output intuitively, several visualization methods are provided.
-The process will take 1 minutes.
+The process will take about 1 minutes.
 ```
 cd Plot
 python Plot.py